What score should I aim for with Checkmyfile?

 It’s based on how well you’ve managed credit in the past.
 Put simply, the higher your score, the better your chances are of being approved.

-The Checkmyfile score is calculated out of 999 and broken down into five steps:
+The Checkmyfile score is calculated out of 999 and broken down into six steps:

-You’re likely to have an application accepted but might not be offered the best rates and terms.
+Your score is good.
+You’re likely to be accepted for credit – but it may not be offered at the very best rates and terms.

-Your application may be accepted.
-The rates you could be offered may be ok, but the amount you’ll be able to borrow could be quite low.
+Your score is okay, but there’s room for improvement.
+The rates you could be offered may be higher and the amount you’re able to borrow might be quite low.

-If you’re in this category, your credit application may not be accepted.
-But if you're worried about your score and want to know how to improve it, we're here to help.
+Your score needs work, as you’re currently less likely to be accepted for credit.
+If you’re worried about your score and want to know how to improve it, we’re here to help.

 So, what is a good credit score with Checkmyfile?
 As outlined above, the point at which your score hits the ‘good’ category is 700.
 If your score is close to this, or has already smashed through it, you’re doing great.
 But it’s not the end of the world if you aren’t.
 There are always steps you can take to boost your score – we normally recommend the following: